 You can find out more about doing a PhD in DPP, and how to apply.

 Development Policy and Practice also has a doctoral training pathway in the ESRC funded Grand Union Doctoral Training Partnership (GUDTP) with Oxford and Brunel Universities.
 This partnership offers opportunities to undertake a 3 year, 4 year and part-time PhD, funded through an annual competition.
 The advertising and recruitment period is typically between November and January.
 Information about Doctoral Training partnership Studentships is under the Research Degree ‘How to apply’ pages.
-Check these pages in November for up to date details for the next round of the competition.

 Two things stood out from my time doing a PhD in DPP.
 The knowledge and experience of my supervisors was invaluable but it was the support and guidance they gave to help me develop and grow as an academic that I am particularly grateful for.
 Also, amongst the wider team – colleagues and staff – there is an open and inviting environment where I could always count on finding someone willing to offer advice and encouragement’Craig Walker